Avelous/private-key-dice/README.md

 yarn backend
 ```

 This command starts a local backend on port `6001` and can be used for testing and development.
-You can customize the configuration in `backend.config.ts` and add your very own `.env` file following the `packages/backend/.env.example`.
+You can customize the configuration in `packages/backend/backend.config.ts` and add your very own `.env` file following the `packages/backend/.env.example`.

 3. On a second terminal, start your NextJS app: